 19. Ride Stalin's cable cars

-I didn't think visiting Georgia in winter would be very appealing until I discovered they have a huge ski season.
+I didn't think visiting Georgia in winter would be very appealing until I discovered that skiing in Georgia is a big thing.
 Skiing isn't my thing but for snow enthusiasts Georgia offers cheap, beautiful and quiet ski slopes throughout the winter season.
 Day passes start from as little as $2 and some of the views look incredible.
 A few days skiing followed by wine tasting and a soak in the Tbilisi baths sounds like the perfect winter adventure, Georgia really does have it all!

 So know you know why we fell in love with this gorgeous little country and can't wait to get back for more!
 If you're interested in a trip to Georgia have a read of some of our planning and itinerary ideas.
 Feel free to ask us any questions in the comments below!